hunt-genes/PPU-GenEpi/Day3/README.md

 The first step in Polygenic Risk Score (PRS) analyses is to generate or obtain the base data (GWAS summary statistics).
 Ideally these will correspond to the most powerful GWAS results available on the phenotype under study.
 In this example, we will use GWAS summary statistics from simulated height data (these will be provided in the folder with this document).

 ## Reading the base data file
 **Height.gwas.txt.gz** is compressed.
-To read its content, you can type:
+To read its content, you can type in terminal/Ubuntu:

 Note:
 Remember to set the file paths and path to Plink again: